IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

 adapter, or it could be any external system (mocked) endpoint, where we can validate the input that mocked endpoint has received;
 this way we could validate, for instance, if a properly transformed file reached the outgoing FTP endpoint.
 Validation is performed on two levels, _*body*_ - where the data is validated and _*headers*_ - where metadata is validated.
-Body validation is performed as plain text comparison, binary payload is not yet supported.
+Body validation is performed as plain text comparison, XML comparison and JSON comparison.
+Binary payload is not yet supported.
 Headers comparison is comparing textual key value maps.
 Both body and header validation support regex pattern as expected value.
 Given that all SIP mocks are internal, meaning that the actual endpoint is replaced with the mock, any URI options defined on the mock will not apply and behavior produced by them is not possible to verify.